Bawdesay History, Family Crest & Coats of Arms

 Early Origins of the Bawdesay family

 The surname Bawdesay was first found in Greater Manchester at Bardsley where the earliest record of the place name was Berdesley in 1422.
 Bardsey is a small village in the City of Leeds, in West Yorkshire and dates back to the Domesday Book where it was listed as Berdesei.
 "Bardsley House, overlooking the glen of the Medlock, is the seat of John Jonah Harrop, Esq.
 Many generations of the Bardsley family held the estate, under the lords of Ashton, by the feudal payment of a rose and one penny, annually: the property subsequently came, by marriage, to the Tetlows."

 Early History of the Bawdesay family

-Another 117 words (8 lines of text) covering the years 164 and 1640 are included under the topic Early Bawdesay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bawdesay research.
+Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Bawdesay History in all our PDF Extended History products and printed products wherever possible.

 Bawdesay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bawdesay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bawdesay include: Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.